Kohn's Zone

 Skip the Sugarcoating

 July 15, 2025 Skip the Sugarcoating If your company is offering unappealing food, you’ll be tempted to add artificial sweetener.
 And if your schools are offering unengaging lessons (which students had no role in creating), you’ll be tempted to use some kind of gimmick to make them seem less dreary.
 This episode considers how, long before “gamification,” John Dewey hit on the metaphor of sugarcoating to describe efforts to distract kids from the “barrenness” of what they were being made to do.
-Half a century later, give or take, a pair of early-childhood educators, Rheta DeVries and Betty Zan, used the same metaphor to explain how the use of rewards, including the verbal kind (“Good job!”), are mostly efforts to sugarcoat control.
+Half a century later, give or take, a pair of early-childhood educators, Rheta DeVries and Betty Zan, hit on the same metaphor to explain how the use of rewards, including the verbal kind (“Good job!”), are mostly efforts to sugarcoat control.
 (If this podcast accepted ads, which it assuredly does not, you would expect one to run in this episode for a certain cereal mentioned by name that is tasty enough to require no artificial sweetening.)
-A note from Alfie Kohn: If you’re already signed up to receive an email when a new blog post appears on my website, the software has decreed that you’ll also get a notification as soon as each new episode of the podcast becomes available.
+A note from Alfie Kohn: If you’re already signed up to receive an email when a new blog post appears on my website, the software gods have decreed that you’ll also get a notification as soon as each new episode of the podcast becomes available.
 (If you want to opt out of that, you should be able to do so on the sign-up page.)
 If you’re enjoying Kohn’s Zone, please let folks in your professional and personal circles know about it by forwarding a link to the page where it lives.
 And if you can afford a modest contribution — ideally on a regular basis, since a podcast, after all, is not a one-shot event — please consider supporting the project with whatever amount seems fair to you in order to keep it ad-free and make sure all content is freely available to everyone.
 Thanks!
 Please click the button below to donate.
 If you don’t see a button, please go to this page (https://coff.ee/kohnszone).
 Donate PRODUCTION SUPPORT: Ultraviolet Audio ART: Abi Kohn

 undefined